 Ups, Downs and Trends of The Apple Watch App Development

 Not so long ago I wrote an article describing some IT products and why they weren't as successful as they might have been.
 The Apple Watch was listed there as well.
 However, some of my friends remain particularly happy with their purchase (despite the lowest price being $299) and one girl wears it 23 hours a day (evidently sleeping with it on her wrist which I can't but find unnatural and somewhat spooky).
-That's why I tried to give this device one more look in order to see if it has a future and more importantly whether it is worth developing apps for it.
+That's why I tried to give this device one more look in order to see if it has a future and more importantly whether it is worth developing new Apple Watch apps.

 Since its launch in April 2015 the Apple Watch has been gaining popularity, especially if you compare it to other companies' smartwatches.
 But figures show that Apple sales dropped on this device in the second quarter of 2016 and the company shipped 1,6 million smartwatches.
 Although it meant an overall year over year decline for Apple, it managed to outdo its competitors like Samsung (600.000), Garmin together with LG and Lenovo (700.000) and other companies (600.000 combined).
 So it doesn't look that bad, does it?